Attestation

 attestationPublicKey

-a17a6ea7d8fdd9831c345510c1ceb4823c929ccef89bfab3d43fdf1b6a87871f contract:attestationPublicKey
+d879515efa1fb1b94bf00f3e03855539d169c54f4beb4dad3fff91b39467c461 contract:attestationPublicKey

 Decrypting the attestation document

-If user data contains a public RSA key (attribute: attestationPublicKey), then the attestation document (se-checksums.txt) is encrypted with the given key.
+If user data contains a public RSA key (attribute: attestationPublicKey), then the attestation document (se-checksums.txt) is encrypted with the specified key.
 The encryption is done by the same process as that of contract encryption.
 For more information, see Contract encryption.
 The public RSA key itself can also be encrypted like the contract.

 The encrypted attestation document is then named se-checksums.txt.enc.